• Skip to primary navigation

 In contrast to health insurance, car insurance does not pay for therapy upfront.

 If your claim is approved and the insurance company agrees to pay your charges, you’ll receive a lump-sum payment, usually after you’ve been treated.
-They normally do not make decisions about what kind of care you can get.
+They normally do not decide what kind of care you can get.

 You can pay off any outstanding costs under your insurance plan with a car insurance settlement.

-Co-pays, expenditures that count toward your deductible, and continuous care are all examples of this.
+Examples are co-pays, expenditures that count toward your deductible, and continuous care.

 Conclusion